tyang146/NFL_SQL_Project/README.md

 - Indexes
 - Data-Tier-App
 - Version control
-- ETL using SSIS
+- ETL using SSIS and Python
-- Backup using SSMS
+- Backups using SSMS
 ## Technologies Used
 - SQL and T-SQL
 - SSMS